 Here we construct $p$-adic analogs of weight $0$ harmonic Maass forms from an analytic perspective, from sequences of classical modular functions.
 These functions converge on the full modular curve, including the super-singular locus.
 When the forms constructed have \emph{shadows} which are ordinary for $p$ (see Section \ref{SecIP}), then these functions align with those studied by Candelori and Castella.
 In other cases, the $p$-adic harmonic Maass forms we construct are not standard $p$-adic modular forms, as witnessed by the presence of unbounded denominators in the $q$-series expansions.

 If $K$ is a field over $\Q$, we will use the notation $M_k(N;K)$ and $M^!_k(N;K)$ respectively to denote the space of weight $k$ holomorphic and weakly holomorphic modular forms on the modular curve $Y_0(N)(K)$ (see Section \ref{SecNotation}).
-We also consider classical weight $0$ harmonic Maass forms as functions on $Y_0(N)(\C)\simeq\Gamma_0(N)\backslash\H.$ Here and throughout, if $K$ is a number field we will use $\sigma$ to denote an infinite place of $K$, and $\frakp$ to denote a finite place lying over a rational prime $p$.
+We also consider classical weight $0$ harmonic Maass forms as functions on $Y_0(N)(\C)\simeq\Gamma_0(N)\backslash\H,$ and denote the space of such functions by $H_0(N;\C)$.
+Here and throughout, if $K$ is a number field we will use $\sigma$ to denote an infinite place of $K$, and $\frakp$ to denote a finite place lying over a rational prime $p$.
 We also denote the completion of $K$ at any place $\nu$ by $K_\nu$.
 With this notation we have the following.